 In this week’s basketball coaching conversation, Purdue head coach Matt Painter joins the podcast to talk about Purdue basketball concepts.
 Transition defense, the influence of football, offensive play calling and coaching great players are all discussed.

-With five Sweet 16 appearances, 11 NCAA Tournament berths, two Big Ten regular-season championships, a Big Ten Tournament title and an international gold medal on his résumé.
+With five Sweet 16 appearances, 12 NCAA Tournament berths, three Big Ten regular-season championships, a Big Ten Tournament title and an international gold medal on his résumé, Matt Painter is widely regarded as one of the brightest minds in all of college basketball.

-• Has averaged almost 23 wins a season in his 13 years at Purdue.
-If you don’t include the first transitional year, the average balloons to 23.8 wins per year over the last 12 seasons.
+• Has averaged over 22 wins a season in his 16 years at Purdue.
+If you don’t include the first transitional year, the average balloons to 23.1 wins per year over the last 15 seasons, and 23.8 wins over the last six seasons.

-• Has won at least 25 games eight of his 14 seasons as a collegiate head coach.
+• Has won at least 25 games in nine of his 17 seasons as a collegiate head coach.

-• Painter’s three Big Ten Coach of the Year honors are the fourth most in league history (Gene Keady – 7; Bobby Knight – 5; Bo Ryan – 4).
+• Painter’s four Big Ten Coach of the Year honors are tied for the third most in league history (Gene Keady – 7; Bobby Knight – 5; Bo Ryan – 4).

-• Painter’s 10 NCAA Tournaments in the last 12 years are the ninth most in the country.
+• Painter’s 12 NCAA Tournaments in the last 14 tournaments are the eighth most in the country behind Gonzaga, Kansas, Michigan State, Duke, North Carolina, Villanova and Wisconsin.

-• Purdue’s four Sweet 16 appearances in the last 10 years are the ninth most nationally.
+• Purdue’s three Sweet 16 appearances in the last four years are the third most nationally behind just Michigan and Gonzaga.

-• Purdue has finished first or second in Big Ten play in six of Painter’s last 11 years.
+• Purdue has finished in the top four of the Big Ten standings in 11 of the last 15 seasons.

 “If you’re more efficient offensively . . you’ve just made yourself a better defensive team.”